-- Decline contact with the complainant, either in person, by telephone, fax, email or any combination of these, provided that one form of contact is maintained which will usually be by conventional post (letter). - Notify the complainant, in writing that the Council has responded to the points raised and has tried to resolve the complaint/grievance but that there is nothing more to add and continuing contact on the matter will serve no useful purpose.
+- In a letter, setting out a code of commitment and responsibilities for the parties involved if the Parish Council is to continue processing the complaint/grievance.
+If these terms are contravened, consideration will then be given to implementing other action as indicated below. - Decline contact with the complainant, either in person, by telephone, fax, email, any other form of electronic communication, or any combination of these, provided that one form of contact is maintained which will usually be by conventional post (letter). - Notify the complainant, in writing that the Council has responded to the points raised and has tried to resolve the complaint/grievance but that there is nothing more to add and continuing contact on the matter will serve no useful purpose.
 The complainant will also be notified that the correspondence is at an end and the Council does not intend to engage in further correspondence dealing with the complaint. - Inform the complainant that the Council intends to seek legal advice on unreasonable or vexatious complaints/grievances and behaviour. - Temporarily suspend all contact with the complainant, in connection with the issues relating to the complaint or grievance being considered.